Registering to vote

 Denmark, Luxembourg, Poland, Portugal and Spain

 The UK has mutual agreements with Denmark, Luxembourg, Poland, Portugal and Spain.
 Citizens of these countries living in the UK can still vote and stand as candidates in UK elections, excluding UK Parliamentary elections.
-It also means that any UK citizens living in these countries can vote and stand as candidates in elections in that country.
+UK citizens living in these countries can vote and stand as candidates in elections in that country.

 The ‘other EU countries’ are: